raycg/Open-Research-Playbook/docs/02-research-playbook.md

 ## Why?

 Good research should be:

-* Planned before action.
+- Planned before action.
-* Verified with evidence.
+- Verified with evidence.
-* Documented clearly.
+- Documented precisely.
-* Transferable to the next researcher.
+- Transferable to the next researcher.

+Document **only what is essential** for reproducibility and continuity.

 ---